 La Cabra en el Tejado (the Goat on the Roof) is busiest on Sundays, when the Rastro, Madrid’s huge street market happens.
 Market-goers extend their bar crawls late into the afternoon, long after all the stalls have been dismantled and the streets have been swept.
 There’s a special vibe in La Cabra on a Sunday.

 But the Cabra is much more than Sundays.
 The owner is a parent to a celiac child and so has a unique and personal take on the food and drink that is on offer.
 Cross-contamination is taken seriously, which means celiacs can be assured that what they’re eating or drinking won’t make them sick.
 Gluten-free beers are available too.

 The kitchen is open all day, serving tostas (toast with a variety of toppings), falafel, quiches, cakes and much more.
 Non-celiacs hardly notice they are eating gluten-free though; everything is delicious!

-During the week there is a fixed-price lunch menu (menu del día) which always has gluten-free and vegetarian options, a really good deal at just €11.50 including 2 dishes and a drink.
-One more thing worth mentioning is the art exhibitions which keep the walls fresh and interesting.
+On week days there is a fixed-price lunch menu (menu del día) with both gluten-free and vegetarian options, a great deal at just €11.50, including 2 dishes and a drink.
+Check out the wall for the latest art exhibition too.